ProtoSiTex: Learning Semi-Interpretable Prototypes for Multi-label Text Classification: Abstract

 \section{Abstract}

-The surge in user-generated reviews has amplified the need for interpretable models that can provide fine-grained insights.
+The rapid growth of user-generated text across digital platforms has intensified the need for interpretable models capable of fine-grained text classification and explanation.
 Existing prototype-based models offer intuitive explanations but typically operate at coarse granularity (sentence or document level) and fail to address the multi-label nature of real-world text classification.
 We propose ProtoSiTex, a semi-interpretable framework designed for fine-grained multi-label text classification.
-ProtoSiTex employs a dual-phase alternating training strategy: an unsupervised prototype discovery phase that learns semantically coherent and diverse prototypes, and a supervised classification phase that maps these prototypes to class labels.
-A hierarchical loss function enforces consistency across sub-sentence, sentence, and document levels, enhancing interpretability and alignment.
+ProtoSiTex employs a dual-phase alternate training strategy: an unsupervised prototype discovery phase that learns semantically coherent and diverse prototypes, and a supervised classification phase that maps these prototypes to class labels.
+A hierarchical loss function enforces consistency across subsentence, sentence, and document levels, enhancing interpretability and alignment.
 Unlike prior approaches, ProtoSiTex captures overlapping and conflicting semantics using adaptive prototypes and multi-head attention.
-We also introduce a benchmark dataset of hotel reviews annotated at the sub-sentence level with multiple labels.
+We also introduce a benchmark dataset of hotel reviews annotated at the subsentence level with multiple labels.
 Experiments on this dataset and two public benchmarks (binary and multi-class) show that ProtoSiTex achieves state-of-the-art performance while delivering faithful, human-aligned explanations, establishing it as a robust solution for semi-interpretable multi-label text classification.